bxviu/bxviu/README.md

 ### Hello 👋
+- ✨ Now I am learning about Distributed Systems, Database Systems, and Making a Vertical Slice of a Game.

-- ⚡ This Quarter, I am learning about applied deep learning, rapid prototyping, and technical culture.
+- ⚡ Previous Quarter, I am learning about applied deep learning, rapid prototyping, and technical culture.
 - 🔭 I worked as an intern over the summer using Typescript and Tailwind CSS to create a web portal for a startup's clients.
 - 🤔 Last Quarter, I learned about computer architecture, UI/UX, and computer graphics.
 - 🌱 Last Last Quarter, I learned about functional programming, full stack web development, and advanced game design.

 <!--
-**bxviu/bxviu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**bxviu/bxviu** is a  _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: